emilyriehl/emilyriehl.github.io/_pages/seminar.md

 ## Spring 2024 Schedule: (Tuesdays excluding the first of the month, 4:15-5:15pm; Krieger 413)

-The condensed mathematics seminar will continue in Spring 2024, though those talks will be announced elsewhere.
+The condensed mathematics seminar will continue in Spring 2024, organized by [Rok Gregoric](https://sites.google.com/view/rokgregoric/home) and Anish Chedalavada.
+The new seminar website is [here](https://sites.google.com/view/rokgregoric/seminars).
 The category theory seminar will resume in parallel on the following schedule.

 - February 27, [Sina Hazratpour](https://sinhp.github.io/), Johns Hopkins

+Title: Fibered Yoneda Lemma in Lean 4

+Abstract: In this talk, I would like to give you a sense of what it’s like to do category theory in a computer.
+I use an interactive theorem prover called Lean4, a complex piece of software based on dependent type theory.
+In the first part, I will give a quick overview of category theory in Lean 4.
+In the second part of the talk, I will present two interactive proofs in Lean 4: the proof of the Yoneda Lemma and the proof of Fibered Yoneda Lemma.

 - March 12, [Daniel Carranza](https://daniel-carranza.github.io/), Johns Hopkins